MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametreler

 *lpszText*<br/>
-[in] Tuş ipucunu Şerit öğesi için ve metin.
+'ndaki Şerit öğesi için metin ve KeyTip.

 ### <a name="remarks"></a>Açıklamalar

-Şerit öğesi için tuş ipucunu belirlemek için tuş ipucunu karakterle arkasından bir yeni satır kaçış dizisini ekleme *lpszText*.
+Şerit öğesi için keytıp 'yi ayarlamak için, yeni satır kaçış dizisini ve ardından *lpszText*için keytip karakterlerinden sonuna ekleyin.

 ### <a name="example"></a>Örnek